jontabiendo/airbeenbee-project/README.md

 * cd into the /backend folder
 * Run "npm start" to boot the backend server

+Running the frontend server:
-* From the root directory in another terminal
+* From the root directory in a different terminal
 * cd into the /frontend folder
 * Run "npm start" to boot the frontend server and launch the website